zetkin/zetkin.org/db/README.md

 first create a bunch of dummy data.
 There is a seed file stored in the git repo, but you can create new ones yourself.

+This is also useful if you want to back up data before making any schema changes or running new migrations.

 ## Starting from dev seed
 There is a development seed in this folder containing dummy data for development.
 Before building and starting anything, copy it as `seed.sql.gz` to